Apply to the BSN Program (PDF)

-Apply to the BSN Program (PDF) > > - A statement of professional goals. > - An unencumbered license to practice as a registered nurse in the state of Tennessee is required for enrollment; > clinical practicums will require licensure in additional states including Kentucky and Virginia and any other states > where students might obtain clinical experience > - A minimum of one year of experience as a registered nurse in critical care; adult critical care experience is > recommended. > - The Nurse Anesthesia concentration is a full-time program.
-Students may only request full-time status. > - Basic Life Support, Advanced Cardiac Life Support and Pediatric Life Support must be current through December of year > in which the application is submitted > - Medical profile including immunizations record completed no more than 90 days prior to enrollment in the Nurse > Anesthesia concentration. > - A criminal background check and drug screen will be completed prior to enrollment no more than 60 days prior to > enrollment in the Nurse Anesthesia concentration.
+- A statement of professional goals.

+- An unencumbered compact license to practice as a registered nurse in the state of Tennessee is required for enrollment; clinical practicum will require licensure in additional states including Kentucky, Georgia, and Virginia and any other states where students might obtain clinical experience.

+- A minimum of one year experience as a Registered Nurse in critical care; adult critical care experience preferred. .

+- The Nurse Anesthesia concentration is a full-time program.
+Students may only request full-time status.

+- Basic Life Support, Advanced Cardiac Life Support, and Pediatric Life Support must be current through December of the year in which the application is submitted.

+- Medical profile including immunizations record and urine drug screen completed no more than 60 days prior to enrollment in the Nurse Anesthesia concentration.

+- A criminal background check and drug screen will be completed prior to enrollment no more than 60 days prior to enrollment in the Nurse Anesthesia concentration.